Jeanmass/send_everywhere/README.md

 ### Objective

-I hade to write a simple app that allows a user to send the same message over email, twitter, Facebook and Slack.
+I had to write a simple app that allows a user to send the same message over email, twitter, Facebook and Slack.
 Every message has to be saved in a text file with the time.

 ### Credits